USB Firmware Compilation

 fly-flash -d auto -h -f /data/klipper/out/klipper.bin

-- Open the browser and enter the IP address of the host computer in the address bar.
-For example, if my host computer's IP is
+- Open your browser, enter the IP address of the host computer in the address bar.
+For example, if my host IP is

 ![]() |